EMDSL By Laws.pdf

 Article 15: FINANCE

-15.2 The audit or the financial review engagement statement shall be presented to the Annual General Meeting for adoption.
+15.2 The league financial review engagement statement shall be presented to the Annual General Meeting for adoption.

 15.3 The fiscal year of the League shall end on September 30th of each year, unless otherwise decided by the Board.

-15.4 The Board will prepare a budget to be presented at the Annual General Meeting.
+15.4 The Board will prepare a budget, for the next fiscal year, to be presented at the Annual General Meeting.
 The budget shall not reflect a deficit.

-15.5 The EMDSL will carry forward no more than $10,000.00 operating monies at year end.
-All monies in excess off that will be credited to the previous year’s Clubs accounts, for registration the following year, in an equal per team per Club ratio.
+15.5 The EMDSL will carry forward no more than $25,000.00 cumulative surplus at any fiscal year end.
+Any surplus in excess of that will be credited to the previous year’s Clubs accounts, for registration the following year, in an equal per team per Club ratio.